 Earn a high school diploma or its equivalent

 The first step to becoming a phlebotomist is finishing high school and earning your diploma.
-This is an important requirement for admission to a school that offers the required phlebotomy training program.
+It is an important requirement for admission to a school that offers the required phlebotomy training program.

 In addition to earning a high school diploma or GED, you must be up to 18 years old before you can advance in the process of becoming a phlebotomist.

 Phlebotomy programs are your direct path to becoming a phlebotomy technician.
-You can get a phlebotomy training program at technical and community colleges, as well as independent training centres like hospitals.
+You can get a phlebotomy training program at technical and community colleges and independent training centres like hospitals.